DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2020-10-01-uncoupling-UK-and-EU-course-fees.md

 > I am trying to update the fees information for our courses on the Publish portal but only seem to be able to enter fees for two categories: UK/EU students and International students.
 >
 > However, post Brexit, for the 2021/2 cycle, fees for EU students will be different from UK students.
-There doesn’t seem to be an option to enter distinct fees for EU students and they just show the same as UK students.
+There does not seem to be an option to enter distinct fees for EU students and they just show the same as UK students.

 [Support ticket](https://becomingateacher.zendesk.com/agent/tickets/9380)